MongoExpUser/Terraform-Created-Resources/README.md

-# Terraform module for creation of resources on public clouds platforms.
+<strong>Terraform module for creation of resources on public clouds platforms.</strong>

 Call/execute module from base file (base.tf) in the current working directory (CWD) as follows: